pranav-msc/imageCaptioningAndAudio/README.md

 <img src="https://github.com/pranav-msc/imageCaptioningAndAudio/blob/main/ex.jpg" width="300" height="300">
 Caption generated for the corrosponding image- a man wearing a suit and tie with a tie .

+We also have other samples images on which you can read the corrosponding caption and hear the respective caption.

+## How to run the code